-Step 4 (Optional) Install the DC switch locking screw.
+Step 4 (Optional) Install the DC switch padlock.

-For models used in Australia, the DC switch locking screw needs to be installed according to the local standard to secure the DC switch (DC SWITCH) and prevent incorrect startup.
-The locking screw of the DC switch and the hex key used for installation are delivered with the product.
+For models used in Australia, the DC switch padlock needs to be installed according to the local standard to secure the DC switch (DC SWITCH) and prevent incorrect startup.
+The DC switch padlock needs to be prepared by the customer.

-Figure 4-15 Installing the DC switch locking screw
+Figure 4-15 Installing the DC switch padlock